 Holland & Knight's employee benefits, executive compensation and ERISA attorneys have extensive experience guiding companies through the benefits and compensation maze.
 Our team is dedicated to providing you with local and national assistance to help you accomplish your objectives.
 And if you are a tax-exempt organization or governmental entity with special employee plan requirements – including tax-sheltered annuities and deferred compensation – we will draw in lawyers from across the firm with specific experience in these areas.

-Although ours is a national practice, Holland & Knight is pleased to have been named the only firm in the United States with a first-tier ranking in Florida in Litigation - ERISA in the U.S. News - Best Lawyers "Best Law Firms" guide (2013).
+Holland & Knight is pleased to have received a national first-tier ranking in Employee Benefits (ERISA) Law, as well as metropolitan first-tier rankings in Chicago, Miami and Tampa in the U.S. News – Best Lawyers® "Best Law Firms" guide (2015).

 Guiding You on the Design, Drafting and Qualification of Your Employee Plan